2i2c-org/infrastructure/docs/contributing/code-review.md

 ### Guidelines for community partners

 Our goal is to provide trusted communities the ability to more quickly make changes to their infrastructure in order to lead to a better, more collaborative service for their community.
-However, merge rights it a big responsibility, so please be careful in your actions.
+However, merge rights are a big responsibility, so please be careful in your actions.

 Community partners *may* self-merge if they want to, provided the following conditions are met: